5+ grade 9-4 (A*-C) including English and Mathematics

 Students gained 3 or more A/A* grades

-This summer has seen our students again achieve a high set of A level results, which is recognition of the many hours of hard work they have put in, together with the support and guidance of the teaching staff throughout their time at MGGS.
-We are hugely delighted for all our students.
-29% of all grades were A*/A and 58% A*-B.
+This summer has seen our students achieve the best set of A level results since the curriculum reform, which is recognition of the many hours of hard work students have put in, together with the support and guidance of the teaching staff throughout their time at MGGS.

 |Value added score for academic / A level qualifications||-0.09||-0.07|